-Not every agent has the innate ability to work across all platforms, and therefore multitasking should not be seen as a department wide improvement.
+Not every agent has the innate ability to work across all platforms, and therefore multitasking should not be seen as a department-wide improvement.
 Instead, leveraging multitasking capabilities properly can offer a unique productivity boost in specific situations.
-For example, Live Chat can be great multitasking enabler, but it is not necessarily an improvement for every department or contact center.
+For example, Live Chat can be a great multitasking enabler, but it is not necessarily an improvement for every department or contact center.

 - While that is a logical starting point, training agents to improve on other platforms leads to high-level multitasking.

 Customer service excellence does not happen in a vacuum.
 While it’s crucial to train agents to follow company policies and protocols, there will be times when a customer is just not satisfied with the party line.

 This idea can be difficult for some supervisors to bridge because going “off script,” so to speak, feels like it could jeopardize bonuses and even job security.
 It can be a bitter pill to swallow, but limited freewheeling can prove beneficial.